A little more than a month ago, I got a text message from Sarah, who was out with her dad, Chris.

 Sarah and Chris have decided they’re going to use what is called True-Track, which is essentially track that sits on a gravel bed so that you don’t have to lay anything beneath it on your foundation.
-They’ve been eyeing up trains, as well; Sarah’s preference is the slightly more modern-looking diesel locomotives, like this one and this one, not coal-powered trains.
+They’ve been eyeing up trains, as well; Sarah’s preference is the slightly more modern-looking diesel locomotives, like this one, not coal-powered trains.
 She also wants them to make noise and light up, so we have to figure that out, too.

 So what’s next?
 Chris and Sarah need to measure their space and figure out what they’re going to start building on.
 And then… we start with a cemetery called Maluhia and build from there!